sloria/TextBlob/README.rst

 - Noun phrase extraction
 - Part-of-speech tagging
 - Sentiment analysis
-- Language translation and detection using Google Translate (*new in 0.5.0*)
+- Language translation and detection powered by Google Translate (*new in 0.5.0*)
 - Tokenization (splitting text into words and sentences)
 - Word and phrase frequencies
 - `n`-grams